dainst/idai-field/server/deployment_example/README.md

 FILE_DIRECTORY=./files
 ```

-Having Docker and docker-compose installed, you should be able to run start the application with these two files.
+Having Docker and docker-compose installed, you should be able to run the application with only these two files.

 ## Test run the application

-You should be able to run the application from the directory containing both files with:
+Run the application from the directory containing both files with:

 ```
 docker-compose up
 ```

 This should run the application in the foreground and display logs for both services.
-Both can also be viewed in the browser at Port 80 (FieldHub) and port 5984 (CouchDB), for CouchDBs webinterface go to (..):5984/_utils/.
+The services can also be viewed in your webbrowser browser at port 80 (FieldHub service) and port 5984 (CouchDB service).
+For CouchDBs webinterface go to (..):5984/_utils/.
 Assuming you are trying this out on your local PC or Laptop, check [localhost](http://localhost) and [localhost:5984/_utils](http://localhost:5984/_utils).

 You can now run [CLI](../CLI.md) scripts in a second terminal, for example to finalize the CouchDB setup.